Associate Dean for Academic Affairs

 Men and women embarking on business careers have the opportunity to influence many of the social, political, and economic forces in today's world.
 The Foster School prepares students for professional careers in management and related disciplines in both the private and public sectors.

 The Foster School offers an undergraduate program leading to the degree of Bachelor of Arts in Business Administration (BABA) and graduate programs leading to the degrees of Master of Business Administration (MBA), Executive Master of Business Administration (EMBA), Technology Management Master of Business Administration (TMMBA), Master of Professional Accounting (MPAcc), and Doctor of Philosophy (PhD).
 An evening MBA program is also offered.
-Additionally, the Foster School offers a Master of Science degree in Information Systems (MSIS).
+Additionally, the Foster School offers a Master of Science degree in Information Systems (MSIS) and a Global Executive Master of Business Adminstration (GEMBA).

 Business Administration became an independent unit within the University system in 1917.
 It has been accredited by the American Assembly of Collegiate Schools of Business (now known as the International Association for Management Education) since 1921.